 In fulpati, the royal Kalash filled with holy water, banana stalks, jamara, and sugar cane tied with red cloth is carried by Brahmans on a decorated palanquin under a gold-tipped and embroidered umbrella.
-The government officials also join the fulpati parade.
+The government officials also join the Fulpit parade.
 With this, the Dashain feasting starts.

 The eighth day is called the Maha Asthami: The fervor of worship and sacrifice to Durga and Kali increases.
 On this day many orthodox Hindus will be fasting.
 Sacrifices are held in almost every house throughout the day.
 The night of the eighth day is called 'Kal Ratri', the dark night.
 Hundreds of goats, sheep, and buffaloes are sacrificed at the mother goddess temples.
 The sacrifice continues till dawn.
 While the puja is being carried out great feasts are held in the homes of common people where large amounts of meat are consumed.

-The ninth day is called Nawami: Temples of mother goddess are filled with people from dawn till dusk.
+The ninth day is called Navami: Temples of the mother goddess are filled with people from dawn till dusk.
 Animals mostly black buffaloes are slaughtered to honor Durga the goddess of victory and might and to seek her blessing.
 Military bands play war tunes, guns boom and officers with beautifully decorated medals in full uniform stand there.
 When the function ends the courtyard is filled ankle deep with blood.
 On this very day the god Vishwa Karma, the God of creativity is also worshiped.
-All factories, vehicles, any machinery instruments and anything from which we make a living are worshiped.
-We also give sacrifices to all moving machinery like cars, airplanes, trucks, etc. to get the blessing from goddess Durga for protection for vehicles and their occupants against accidents during the year.
+All factories, vehicles, any machinery instruments, and anything from which we make a living are worshiped.
+We also give sacrifices to all moving machinery like cars, airplanes, trucks, etc. to get the blessing from goddess Durga for the protection of vehicles and their occupants against accidents during the year.
 The entire day is colorful.

 The tenth day is the Dashami: On this day we take tika and jamara from our elders and receive their blessing.
 We visit our elders in their homes and get tika from them while our younger ones come to our home to receive blessings from us.
-The importance of Dasain also lies in the fact that on this day family members from far off and distant relatives come for a visit as well as to receive tika from the head of the family.
+The importance of Dasain also lies in the fact that on this day family members from far-off and distant relatives come for a visit as well as to receive tika from the head of the family.
 This function continues for four days.
 After four days of rushing around and meeting your relatives, Dashain ends on the full moon day, the fifteenth day.
 On the last day, people stay at home and rest.
 The full moon day is also called 'Kojagrata' meaning 'who is awake'.
 The Hindu goddess of wealth Laxmi is worshipped.
 On this day the goddess Laxmi is given an invitation to visit each and every one.

 After Dashain, everyone settles back to normal.
-After receiving the blessing of the goddess Durga, people are ready to work and acquire virtue, power and wealth.
+After receiving the blessing of the goddess Durga, people are ready to work and acquire virtue, power, and wealth.
 Dashain thus is not only the longest festival but also the most anticipated one among all the festivals of Nepal.

-Tihar festival of lights that falls between October/November is the second biggest festival after Dashain.
+Tihar festival of lights which falls between October and November is the second biggest festival after Dashain.
 This festival lasts for five days and people worship Laxmi – the Goddess of Wealth.
-All the houses are cleaned and decorated with the belief that Goddess Laxmi will enter the house that is the cleanest and people lit candles, oil lamps and other lights and the whole place looks illuminating.
-During the five days, crows, dogs, and cows are worshipped and honored with vermilion, garland and delicious food for what they have done in the lives of humans.
+All the houses are cleaned and decorated with the belief that Goddess Laxmi will enter the house that is the cleanest and people lit candles, oil lamps, and other lights and the whole place looks illuminating.
+During the five days, crows, dogs, and cows are worshipped and honored with vermilion, garland, and delicious food for what they have done in the lives of humans.
 Crows are regarded as the messenger that brought news even during the times when there were no postmen and no postal services.
 Dogs are the most obedient animals and they guard our house as true guardians.
 A cow is also a symbol of wealth in Hinduism and she is also the national animal of Nepal.
 During Tihar, the Newari community in Nepal also observes Mha puja – a ritual of worshipping one’s own body and life.
 On this very day, the Newari New Year which is also known as Nepal Sambat begins.
 The festival ends with Bhai Tika – brothers’ day when his sisters worship him for his long and healthy life to safeguard the lives of his sisters.
 This is also a gambling time in Nepal as gambling is not illegal during this festival.